kartavyaraj/SQL_PowerBI_Project-Crime_Analysis_Report_Dashboard/README.md

 LIMIT 5;
 ```

-9. <u>Most Common Crime by City</u>: Shows the dominant crime type in each city.
+9. <ins>Most Common Crime by City</ins>: Shows the dominant crime type in each city.

 ```SQL
 WITH most_common_crime AS (